 GeneCards Summary for NHS Gene

 NHS (Nance-Horan Syndrome (Congenital Cataracts And Dental Anomalies)) is a Protein Coding gene.
-Diseases associated with NHS include scleral staphyloma and nance-horan syndrome.
+Diseases associated with NHS include nance-horan syndrome and cataract 40, x-linked.
 An important paralog of this gene is NHSL1.

 UniProtKB/Swiss-Prot for NHS Gene